Business and Corporate Storage

 - Look for a self-storage unit that also has a one-stop shop with all of the supplies that you will need.
 Having an office to purchase boxes, locks, tape, bubble wrap and wrapping paper can relieve some of the heaviest of burdens when storing your business.

 - Find a facility that offers climate control features like temperature and humidity control.
-Find out if the unit has individual controls or if the entire facility is adjusted by management.

 - Consider pest control.
 Ask the facility how they deal with this potential problem and look around the facility to see if it is clear of weeds, foundational cracks and other signs of trouble.